 Where the panel needs the input of an employer or other organisation

 The panel may decide that it needs the input from an employer or other organisation to make sure the conditions it wants to impose will achieve public protection.
 This could be further information, advice, or support.
-If the panel decides it needs this input, it should give us, the nurse or midwife, any employer, other organisation or person affected by the order, an opportunity to comment on whether the proposed conditions are workable.
+If the panel decides it needs this input, it should give us, the nurse, midwife or nursing associate, any employer, other organisation or person affected by the order, an opportunity to comment on whether the proposed conditions are workable.

 Doing this will help panels to make informed decisions and might avoid the need for early reviews.
 Where possible, we’ll try to arrange for any employer or other organisation to be available to comment before any order is made.